Amandine Chaignot

-Amandine Chaignot (born 1 May 1979) is a French chef.
+Amandine Chaignot (/fr/; born 1 May 1979) is a French chef.

 Early life and education

 The daughter of a scientist, Amandine was an excellent student, first in her class, who obtained her high school final exam one year in advance.
 In 1996, she began studying in pharmacy at the Faculté de Pharmacie but quit in 1998 and reoriented herself in culinary training.

 Professional career

 She began working as a waitress in a pizzeria.
 She later opened a tearoom and then registered at the École Grégoire-Ferrandi.
 She did her training course at the Maison de l'Aubrac and then at Prune (one macaron at the Michelin), where she was chosen as a chef assistant to participate at the Bocuse d'Or.

 She worked for three years at the Plaza Athénée with Jean-François Piège and at The Ritz Hotel in London.
 She then worked for three years with Éric Fréchon.
 She pursued working at the Hôtel Meurice with Yannick Alléno and later at the Hôtel de Crillon for two years.
 She is currently the chef of the restaurant Pouliche in Paris.